 This is a good time to take a close look at your plant’s roots.
 Give them a gentle shake to loosen them up so you can see all the roots easily.
 If you see any that look dead or are super long, trim them off with pruning scissors.

 Add the plant and soil to the new pot

 Keep about a third of the soil from the old pot, as its presence will make an easier transition for your plant and create less of a shock.
 Place the plant in the new pot and top it off with the new soil.
-Press the soil down gently to remove any air pockets but don’t push down too hard as you want your plant’s roots to remain a bit loose in the new soil.
+Press the soil down gently to remove any air pockets, but don’t push down too hard as the soil may become compacted.
+You want your plant’s roots to remain a bit loose so they can continue to grow in the new soil.

 You may be tempted to excessively water your newly potted plant, but only water until you see some of the water start to drain out of the bottom.
-Then, check the plant with your fingers daily in the following week to ensure the soil is still moist and water more if necessary.
+Then, check the soil with your fingers daily in the following week to ensure the soil is still moist.

 You’ve worked hard to maintain your lovely indoor garden, and you want to create the best possible growing conditions for your beloved plants.
 While repotting your indoor plants is necessary for them to live a long life, it can be a tricky process.
 Avoid damaging or stressing out your plants by repotting them the right way so they can flourish in their new homes.

 - How to install a security light with a motion sensor in 3 easy steps

 - How to prune a dracaena marginata (dragon tree) so your plant stays thriving

 - How to level a yard (and 3 reasons why you really should)